Turbo: Effective Caching in Differentially-Private Databases

 \abccorp collects lots of user data from its digital products to analyze trends, improve existing products, and develop new ones.
 To protect user privacy, the company uses a restricted interface that removes personally identifiable information and only allows queries over aggregated data from multiple users.
 Internal analysts use interactive tools like Tableau to examine static datasets and run jobs to calculate aggregate metrics over data streams.
 Some of these metrics are shared with external partners for product integrations.
 However, due to data reconstruction attacks on similar ``anonymized'' and ``aggregated'' data from other sources, including the US Census Bureau~\cite{garfinkel2019understanding} and Aircloak~\cite{cohen2020linear}, the CEO has decided to pause external aggregate releases and severely limit the number of analysts with access to user data statistics until the company can find a more rigorous privacy solution.

-Similar scenarios occur often in industry and government, leading to obstacles to data analysis or incomplete privacy solutions.
+The preceding scenario, while fictitious, is representative of what often occurs in industry and government, leading to obstacles to data analysis or incomplete privacy solutions.
 In 2007, Netflix withdrew ``anonymized'' movie rating data and canceled a competition due to de-anonymization attacks~\cite{narayanan2008robust}.
 In 2008, genotyping aggregate information from a clinical study led to the revelation of participants' membership in the diagnosed group, prompting the National Institutes of Health to advise against the public release of statistics from clinical studies~\cite{nih_genomic_data_sharing_policy}.
-In 2021, New York City excluded demographic information from datasets released from their CitiBike bike rental service due to vulnerabilities that could reveal sensitive user data~\cite{citibikeData}.
+In 2021, New York City excluded demographic information from datasets released from their CitiBike bike rental service, which could reveal sensitive user data~\cite{citibikeData}.